Martin Creek (Sausal Creek tributary): Ecology

-Dennis Martin Creek drains second growth coast redwood (Sequoia sempervirens) forest as it descends the northeastern slope of the Santa Cruz Mountains.
-It traverses the Thornewood Open Space Preserve where it is met by an ephemeral stream that drains Schilling Lake.
-Shortly after crossing under Old La Honda Road the creek reaches the San Andreas Fault zone and crosses Portola Road where the ground becomes nearly level and it is one of a nexus of half a dozen creeks that coalesce in a large freshwater marsh to form Corte Madera Creek.
-Dennis Martin Creek flows into Sausal Creek just upstream of the reservoir area at the Family Farm Road bridge.
-From there Sausal Creek joins enters Searsville Reservoir.
-Old maps suggest that Dennis Martin Creek and Alambique Creek were tributary to Sausal Creek.

 Recreation

 Hiking trails are available in the 167 acre Thornewood Open Space Preserve, part of the Midpeninsula Regional Open Space District system, including the Bridal Trail and an easy walk to Lake Schilling along the wooded 3/4 mile Schilling Lake Trail.
 The preserve is accessed from the south side of La Honda Road (Highway 84), 1.6 miles past its intersection with Portola Road in Woodside.